FilipRuman/4Form/README.md

 > **This project is in really early stage of development**
 > It will change a lot in the future and **MOST** of the intended features are not *yet* implemented.
 >
 > it's not production ready.
-But I need contributiors for further developement.
+But I need contributes for further development.

 4Form allows users to create interesting training in the exact way they like by allowing community to create:
  * maps